George Elphinstone, 1st Viscount Keith: Early life

-Serving in Gosport on the North American Station, Elphinstone saw action in the campaign that culminated in the removal of the French from Newfoundland at the Battle of Signal Hill in September.
-At the end of the year Gosport sailed back to Britain, and in March of the following year Elphinstone left her to join the 32-gun frigate HMS Juno.
-He stayed in Juno only briefly, transferring from her to the 20-gun frigate HMS Lively after two months.
+Serving in Gosport on the North American Station during the Seven Years' War's final years, Elphinstone served in the campaign to drive out French forces from the Newfoundland Colony which culminated in the Battle of Signal Hill on 15 September.
+At the end of the year Gosport sailed back to Britain, and in March 1763 Elphinstone left her to join HMS Juno.
+He stayed in Juno only briefly, transferring from her to HMS Lively after two months.
 As part of the Mediterranean Fleet, Elphinstone served in Lively until January 1765, at which point he went on leave at home.
-His leave over, Elphinstone was next appointed to serve on the 32-gun frigate HMS Emerald in August 1766.
-In December, however, he obtained permission from his captain to leave Emerald in order to join his brother William's East India Company ship, Tryton, as third mate on a trip to China.
-The two brothers' uncle, George Keith, 10th Earl Marischal, lent each £2,000 for the journey, which money allowed them to profit from the expedition.
-He became lieutenant in 1770, commander in 1772, and post captain in 1775.
+His leave over, Elphinstone was next appointed to serve on HMS Emerald in August 1766.

+In December Elphinstone obtained permission to leave Emerald and join William onboard the East Indiaman Tryton as third mate on a voyage to China.
+The two brothers' uncle, Lord Marischal, lent each man £2,000 for the journey, which took place over the course of 1767.
+In December 1769 Elphinstone joined HMS Stag and was promoted to lieutenant on 28 June 1770.
+He returned to England four months later and began serving on HMS Trident, which went to the Mediterranean.
+Once Trident returned home Elphinstone was promoted to master and commander and given command of HMS Scorpion on 18 September 1772.
+He returned with her to the Mediterranean and stayed there until ordered back in April 1774, making a brief cruise to Scotland.